-If your baby truly is constipated, you can try giving your baby a little bit of boiled water, possibly adding just a little bit of prune juice to the water.
-(Not much, a tea spoon or so!)
+If your baby is truly constipated, you can try giving him or her a little bit of boiled water, possibly adding just a little bit of prune juice to the water.
+(Not much, start with a tea spoon.)

 If the problems continue, you can try feeding your baby more frequently, but less formula every time.